 Cilest is a combined oral contraceptive.
 It contains the oestrogen Ethinylestradiol as well as the progesterone Norgestimate and has to be taken daily.

 If you are currently taking Cilest, you can use our online doctor service to have your repeat prescription and your next 3 or 6 month course delivered.
 Please fill in our brief assessment questionnaire to place your order.
 Our doctor will review whether you can continue taking Cilest.

 Cilest is a contraceptive pill for women and prevents pregnancy.
-Like other combined pills, Cilest is a very reliable and safe contraceptive, which has to be taken daily in order to work effectively.
+Like other combined pills, Cilest is a very reliable and safe type of contraceptive, which has to be taken daily in order to work effectively.
 It is suitable for most women, with the exception of those who breastfeed, women who have had a stroke or thrombosis in the past and those suffering from illnesses affecting the kidneys or liver.
 Cilest is a prescription-only contraceptive and it is very important that you discuss prior health problems with a doctor before choosing an oral contraceptive.

 In principle, all combined oral contraceptives work in a similar way.
 Just like Cilest, they all prevent ovulation and lead to a thickening of the mucus around the entrance of the womb to prevent sperm from reaching an egg.